Table Of Contents

 Polycarbonate's thermoplastic nature allows it to be easily moulded into varying shapes and sizes, making it highly versatile in design applications.
 It can be injection moulded, blow moulded, and thermoformed, enabling complex designs and customisation options.

-Applications of Polycarbonate
+Applications of polycarbonate

 The versatility of polycarbonate has made it a favourite choice across numerous industries in Australia.
 Let's explore some of its diverse applications: